Personal injuries arise from a variety of incidents, including car crashes, slip and fall accidents, product liability and other causes.

-The attorneys at Gordon & Doner have more than 200 years of combined legal experience and have been helping injury victims throughout South Florida for more than two decades.
+The attorneys at Gordon & Partners have more than 200 years of combined legal experience and have been helping injury victims throughout South Florida since 1993.

 We know what it takes to build a successful claim that will help you obtain the maximum compensation you deserve.
 We will assist you with managing all areas of your claim, including:

 - Investigating your claim and gathering the necessary evidence

 - Working with industry experts to obtain the evidence we need to support your claim

 - Handling all communication with the insurance company, including negotiations

 - Representing your best interests throughout the entire process

 How Much Will It Cost to Hire a Personal Injury Attorney?

 At Gordon & Partners, there is no cost to hire our firm to handle your personal injury case.
 Our attorneys only work on a contingency fee basis.